rayserrano2735/data-engineering-patterns/README.md

 - **Learning Library**: Well-documented patterns with explanations of the "why" behind the code
 - **Teaching Material**: Foundation for courses and mentoring

+## Code Philosophy

+This repository prioritizes **maintainability over cleverness**.

+The code is intentionally written to be:
+- Clear and readable by developers at any level
+- Debuggable at 3 AM during production issues
+- Maintainable by junior developers
+- Self-documenting through clarity

+This is a conscious architectural choice, following the same principles as dbt:
+"Code is read 100x more than it's written."

+We optimize for the on-call engineer, not the compiler.

 ## 📚 Pattern Categories

 ### [SQL Patterns](./sql-patterns/)